Free guides for family caregivers

 Navigating a hospital discharge, choosing between rehab and home health, dealing with provider changes, and making sure records follow your parent home.

-When a loved one comes home from a hospital, SNF, or rehab facility with new caregivers, equipment, and a changed medication regimen — the transition …
+When a loved one comes home from a hospital, SNF, or rehab with new caregivers and medications — the transition plan either holds or collapses.

-Hospital discharge coordination for families: administrative follow-through during and after a stay — tasks, appointments, paperwork, and updates (non…
+Hospital discharge coordination for families: administrative follow-through during and after a stay — tasks, appointments, and paperwork.

 How to organize medical records before you need them: consolidation, access, proxy setup, and emergency preparedness — non-clinical coordination.

-Choosing between a skilled nursing facility and home health after a hospital stay: Medicare rules, costs, the 3-day rule, caregiver burden, and what f…
+SNF vs. home health after a hospital stay: Medicare rules, costs, the 3-day rule, caregiver burden, and what families should ask before deciding.

 How to transition to a new primary care doctor — records transfer, referral continuity, and making sure your new provider has the full picture.